Blank-Secondary-College/School-tools/README.md

 ## Inspiration

-A fair bit inspiration has been from this project: <https://github.com/ahfarmer/calculator>, for the mathspace calculator project
+A fair bit inspiration has been from <https://github.com/ahfarmer/calculator>, for the mathspace calculator project

 ## Getting in contact